Week Two videos are below – there are also some course notes at the bottom of this page to help cement your knowledge!

 - Watch the videos and:

 - Try one of Dunc’s questions at the end of the Pulsar Properties Video.
-Post about it on the forum and try to help each other solve them!
+Post about iton SLACK or on the forum and try to help each other solve them!

 - Claim a pulsar from this sheet.
 What can you learn about its properties?